Latest Advisories

 Procedures:

-5. The Consular Officer will evaluate the documents and will issue the payment slip;
+- The Consular Officer will review the submitted documents and will issue a payment slip indicating the applicable fees.

 Basic Requirements: